tugberkgoc/foundation-notes/05 Dynamic Websites.md

 ## 2 Building a Dynamic Web Page

 Now you have a working database containing some useful data you need to display this in a web page.
-It uses the [sqlite3](https://www.npmjs.com/package/sqlite3) package which comes with [detailed documentation](https://github.com/mapbox/node-sqlite3/wiki/API) which you should refer to as you make sense of the code.
+It uses the [sqlite-async](https://www.npmjs.com/package/sqlite-async) package which implements the database connectivity as functions returning promises (see the lecture slides for more explanation of these).
+By implementing promises, we can avoid using callbacks and this will simplify our code.

 This project includes a manifest file called `package.json`.
 Open this and study the `dependencies` key which lists all the packages and their versions needed by the server.
 To install all dependencies type: